This classic stuffing recipe is a true family favorite—buttery, herby, and guaranteed to bring lots of flavor to your holiday table.

 Instructions

-- Cube bread that is several days old into bite size pieces.
+- Cube day old bread into bite size pieces.
 I like to set it out on a sheet pan the night before to help it dry out.
-Place cubed bread in the biggest bowl you have.
-Seriously, a big one!
-Add the poultry seasoning to the bread.
-Set aside.
+Place 12 cups cubed bread in a large bowl.
+Add 1 ½ teaspoons poultry seasoning and toss to combine.

-- Heat a medium skillet over medium high heat.
-Add butter and melt.
-Add chopped onions and celery and cook, stirring occasionally until vegetables are tender, about 6 minutes.
+- Heat a medium sized skillet over medium high heat.
+Add 6 Tablespoons butter and melt.
+Add ½ cup onions and ½ cup celery and cook, stirring occasionally until vegetables are tender, about 6 minutes.
 Set aside to cool slightly.

-- Pour butter and vegetable mixture over the bread cubes and gently stir to combine.
+- Pour butter and vegetable mixture over the bread cubes and gently stir to incoporate.

-- Pour half the chicken broth over the bread mixture, gently stirring to incorporate.
+- Pour half the 2 cups chicken broth broth over the bread mixture, gently stirring to incorporate.
 Add more broth as you need it until the bread is just moistened but not drenched.
-We're going for a light wetness here, not soaked.

-- Bake at 350 degrees for 30-45 minutes or until cooked through and set.
-If making in the slow cooker bake on low for 6-7 hours.
+- Bake at 350 degrees for 35-45 minutes or until cooked through and set.

 Notes